mvn23/hwam_stove/README.md

 # Hwam_stove component for Home Assistant

-**This project should be considered abandoned.
-I do not have access to a HWAM stove anymore.
-Feel free to fork and update as you see fit.**

 The `hwam_stove` component is used to control a [Hwam Stove with Smartcontrol](http://www.hwam.com/) from Home Assistant.

 There is currently support for the following device types within Home Assistant: